-The conference gift bags at industry events should be full of possibility, not disappointment.
-If they’re done right, they’ll improve the overall impression of your corporate event and brand, and if not, they’ll likely be unceremoniously dumped—along with any lasting impression you hoped to build.
+Corporate event gift bags should be full of possibilities, not disappointment.
+If they’re done right, they’ll not only improve the overall impression of your corporate event and brand, but that impression will be long-lasting and help create buzz about your event.
+And when goodie bags fall short?
+They’ll likely be unceremoniously dumped – along with any lasting impression you hoped to build.

-- What Are Conference Attendees Looking for in a Conference Swag Bag?
+- What Are Attendees Looking for in a Swag Bag?

-- 5 Ideas for Conference Swag and Goodie Bags Your Attendees Will Love
+- Five Themed Swag Bags Your Attendees Will Love

 What Are Conference Attendees Looking for in a Conference Swag Bag?

-While attendees are often excited about goodie bags, their hopes and excitement can be dampened if the contents of the bag don’t deliver.
-This doesn’t always mean spending a lot to fill the bags, though the cost of items in the bag should be commensurate with the event.
-However, it also doesn’t mean filling the bag to the brim with low-cost items either.
+While attendees are often excited about swag, their hopes can be dampened if the contents of the bag don’t deliver.
+This doesn’t always mean spending tons (though the cost of items in the bag should be commensurate with the event).
+However, it also doesn’t mean filling the bag to the brim with low-cost items that will be thrown away immediately.
 Striking the right balance is important, but what’s more important is understanding what event and conference attendees are looking for in a gift bag.

 - Luxury spa items or toiletries (be careful with scent selections)